 Our story begins when we started looking for a home, and specifically a kitchen, we could love.
 We were living happily in Brooklyn in a one-bedroom rental, but after we got married, investing in an apartment for the long-term was our goal.
 We noticed that well-renovated places coming on the market were triggering bidding wars and started thinking about buying an apartment to redo.
 Being big foodies, we got excited to build a beautiful kitchen to cook in.

 We came across a cluster of buildings called the Clinton Hill Co-ops and were attracted by the generous square footage of the apartments, which were built in the mid-20th century.
 When a two-bedroom needing updates became available, we snapped it up.

 We’d hired our Sweeten contractor, along with our team from Blumenthal Architecture and Interiors.
-We planned to open up the kitchen to the living room and add an island where we could prepare food or just hang out.
+We planned to open up the kitchen to the living room and add a peninsula where we could prepare food or just hang out.
 Plumbing would be relocated for a better cooking layout.
 However, a partition surrounding the existing refrigerator closed off the kitchen, disrupting flow.

-The solution: Demo the partition and move the fridge, thereby creating space for a six-foot island.
-It was designed with full-length drawers for pans and dinnerware, built-in shelves at the end of the peninsula for cookery books, and toe-level kick-drawers, which let us utilize every inch.
-The island also has a wine fridge!
+The solution: Demo the partition and move the fridge, thereby creating space for a six-foot peninsula.
+It was designed with full-length drawers for pans and dinnerware, built-in shelves at the end of the peninsula for cookbooks, and toe-level kick-drawers, which let us utilize every inch.
+It also has a wine fridge!
 We went for under-cabinet lighting and pull-out components: a pantry, spice rack, and garbage bin.